MASS-FIX (MALDI-TOF MS)

 For patients at risk of plasma cell disorders, early identification is critical to ensure better outcomes.
 Coined as MASS-FIX, our innovative approach uses matrix-assisted laser desorption/ionization-time of flight mass spectrometry (MALDI-TOF MS), and marks the first major breakthrough in multiple myeloma screening since gel electrophoresis was developed in 1967.

 By weighing M-proteins, we overcome electrophoresis’s limitations in detection and provide the most accurate understanding of a patient’s M-proteins.
-This novel testing also helps health care providers understand their patients’ risk of progression to multiple myeloma or amyloid light-chain (AL) amyloidosis.
+This novel MASS-FIX testing also helps health care providers understand their patients’ risk of progression to multiple myeloma, (AL) amyloidosis or other diseases.
 This level of insight is not possible with traditional testing methods.

 The impact of MASS-FIX extends beyond the hematologic systems into renal and neurologic spheres.
 As more is learned about the molecular, cytogenic, and protein variations of M-protein disorders, clinicians have discovered additional disease associations.
 Learn more here.